A short course on Tensor algebra and analysis, with applications to differential geometry: Preface

 \chapter{Preface}

-This text is a support for different courses of the master of Mechanics of the University Paris-Saclay.

-The content of this text is an introduction, for graduate students, to tensor algebra and analysis.
-Far from being exhaustive, the text focuses on some subjects, with the intention of providing the reader with the main algebraic tools necessary for a modern course in continuum mechanics.
+This textbook, addressed to graduate students and young researchers in mechanics, has been developed from the class notes of different courses in continuum mechanics that I have been delivering for several years as part of the Master's program in MMM - Mathematical Methods for Mechanics, at the University Paris-Saclay.

+Far from being exhaustive, as any primer text, the intention of this book is to introduce students in mechanics and engineering to the mathematical language and tools that are necessary for a modern approach to continuum theoretical and applied mechanics.
+The presentation of the matter is hence tailored for this scientific community and necessarily it is different, in terms of language and objectives, from that normally proposed to students of other disciplines, such as physics, especially general relativity, or pure mathematics.

+What has motivated me to write this textbook is the idea of collecting in a single, introductory book a set of results and tools useful for studies in mechanics and presenting them in a modern, succinct way.
+Almost all the results and theorems are proved and the reader is guided along a {\it tour} that starts from vectors and ends at the differential geometry of surfaces, passing through the algebra of tensors of second and fourth orders, the differential geometry of curves, the tensor analysis for fields and deformations and the use of curvilinear coordinates.

-The presentation of tensor algebra and analysis is intentionally done in Cartesian coordinates, that are normally used for classical problems.
-Then, an entire chapter is devoted to the passage to curvilinear coordinates and to the formalism of co- and contra-variant components.
+Some topics are specially treated, such as rotations, the algebra of fourth order tensors, fundamental for the mechanics of modern materials, or the properties of differential operators.
+Some other topics are intentionally omitted because they are less important to continuum mechanics or too advanced for an introductory text.
+Though, in some modern texts, tensors are directly presented in the most general setting of curvilinear coordinates, I preferred here to choose a more traditional approach, introducing first tensors in Cartesian coordinates, normally used for classical problems.
+Then, an entire chapter is devoted to the passage to curvilinear coordinates and to the formalism of co- and contravariant components.

 The tensor theory and results are specially applied to introduce some subjects concerning differential geometry of curves and surfaces.
-Also in this case, the presentation is mainly intended for applications to continuum mechanics. \\\\ {\it Versailles, November 5, 2021}
+Also in this case, the presentation is mainly intended for applications to continuum mechanics and, in particular, in view of courses on slender beams or thin shells.
+All the presentation of the topics of differential geometry is extensively based on tensor algebra and analysis.

+More than a hundred exercises are proposed to the reader, many of them completing the theoretical part through new results and proofs.
+All the exercises are entirely developed and solved at the end of the book, in order to provide the reader with thorough support for his learning.

+In Chapter 1, vectors and points are introduced and also, with a small anticipation of some results of the second Chapter, also applied vectors are visited.
+Chapter 2 is completely devoted to the algebra of second-rank tensors and the succeeding Chapter 3 to that of fourth-rank tensors.
+Intentionally, these are the only two types of tensors introduced in the book: They are the most important types of tensors in mechanics, by them we can represent deformation, stress and the constitutive laws.
+I preferred not to introduce tensors in an absolutely general way but to go directly to the most important tensors for applications in mechanics; for the same reason, the algebra of other tensors, namely of third-rank tensors, is not presented in this primer text.